RichardDorian/RichardDorian/README.md

   - Kubernetes, Helm, Kustomize, ArgoCD & Flux
 - 🛠️ Working on:
   - A CLI tool for controlling the backlight of Linux devices in Go
-  - A PaaS solution in Go for a school project
+  - [Barenetes](https://github.com/do-2k25-28/Barenetes), a clone of Kubernetes in Rust for a school project
-  - A clone of Kubernetes in Rust for a school project
+  - A cloud native Netflix clone with on-demand transcoding capabilities
 - 🎓 Learning: Scaleway APIs & Neovim
 - 📩 Contact me at richard.dorian@outlook.com